snelsi/lethargy/README.md

 - Enough time has passed between two events.

-- The delta of the event is bigger than the delta of the previous event.

-- The vector of the event differs from the previous event.

-- The delta of the event has a high velocity and doesn't decrease.

 - The delta of the event doesn't decrease and immediately follows a known human event.

+- The delta of the event doesn't decrease and has a high velocity.

-- The speed of the delta's change suddenly jumped.
+- The delta of the event has been increasing for `n` consecutive events.

 If any of these checks are true, the event is considered intentional.
 Otherwise, it is considered to be initiated by inertial scrolling.